 And not just once a week either.
 I’m consistently drinking beer or wine three or four times per week.
 That probably sounds like a lot, and no doubt some of you are getting your judgement faces on.
 That’s okay, I can take it.
 But before you finish putting your robes on, let me explain how I came to my four days of alcohol plan, along with the few other habit changes I’ve made, and then you can decide whether this makes sense.

-The reason I mention this get lean challenge, is that following it is how I arrived at what I think is my own optimal lifestyle plan.
-The 8 week get lean challenge above is cool because it gets you thinking and trying a variety of habitual changes in the hopes that some either stick, or they help you to figure out what would stick.
-The follow-on that I’ve been crafting is where you get to work on customizing habits to your own life.
+Strangely, the idea for adopting a beer and pizza diet came from following my 8 week Get Lean challenge.
+Or more specifically, from contemplating how to adopt the get lean challenge principles into my regular life beyond the 8 weeks of the challenge.
+The 8 week get lean challenge is cool because it gets you thinking and trying a variety of habitual changes in the hopes that some either stick, or they help you to figure out what would stick.
 The reality is that we have different goals, desires, expectations, and bodies.
 We also have big differences in how easy or hard certain changes are for us.
 It only makes sense that the optimal lifestyle plan for each of us is unique.
-This follow-on program is all about finding that unique path.
+How you can adapt healthier habits in a way that works for you long term is something we address in the challenge.

-In my case, I knew that alcohol consumption was something I had to limit somehow as I had reached a point of having a glass of wine or two every day or almost every day.
-I also realized that I don’t always stop eating when I’m full, and I sometimes snack for reasons like “I’m bored”.
-Lastly, I know that I don’t get enough sleep and that getting at least 7 hours each night is very hard for me.
+In my case, I knew that alcohol consumption was something I wanted to reduce as I had reached a point of having a glass of wine or two every day or almost every day.
+I also realized that I didn’t always stop eating when I’m full, and I sometimes snack for reasons like “I’m bored”.
+Lastly, I know that I didn’t get enough sleep and that getting at least 7 hours each night was very hard for me.
 I realized that my success in living well but also living healthily required finding a way to manage those elements.
 And so for me, the follow-on to the Get Lean challenge was figuring out how to address these.
-I took advantage of this new process to come up with the following plan:
+After following the Get Lean challenge for 8 weeks, I came up with the following plan for myself for the long-term:

 - Sleep 6.75 hours per night